menu

 Overview

 Irondale is a tiny village located in the state of Ohio.
 With a population of 319 people and just one neighborhood, Irondale is the 733rd largest community in Ohio.
-Much of the housing stock in Irondale was built prior to World War II, making it one of the older and more historic villages in the country.
+Irondale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

-When you are in Irondale, you'll notice that it is more blue-collar than most other communities in America.
-41.18% of Irondale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Irondale is a blue-collar town, with 41.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Irondale is a village of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Irondale who work in office and administrative support (26.47%), maintenance occupations (7.84%), and teaching (7.84%).

 Setting & Lifestyle